-Supreme court quashes Peter Ellis' child sex convictions
+Supreme Court quashes Peter Ellis' child sex convictions

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Ellis - who spent seven years in prison - always maintained his innocence, taking his case to every level of the country's justice system.
+Ellis - who spent seven years in prison - always maintained his innocence, taking his case to every level of New Zealand's justice system.

-In a legal first, the Supreme Court ruled his appeal could continue despite his death, a departure from common law norms.
+In a legal first, the Supreme Court ruled that his appeal could continue despite his death - a departure from common law norms.

 Ellis was convicted of 16 charges of sexual offending against seven children.

-The Court stated that its judgment was not to be read as a criticism of the parents, the complainants or those involved in the investigation and trial.
+The court stated that its judgement was not to be read as a criticism of the parents, the complainants or those involved in the investigation and trial.

 Alongside its substantive ruling, it also released its reasons for allowing the appeal to go ahead despite Ellis' death.